caltechlibrary/mkpage/README.md

 The following command line tools come with _mkpage_

-+ [mkpage](docs/mkpage.html) -- a single page renderer and processor for Markdown, [Fountain](https://fountain.io), ReStructureText, Textile, Jira markup, JSON and Go text templates, using [Pandoc](https://pandoc.org) as its engine
++ [mkpage](docs/mkpage.html) -- a single page renderer and processor for Markdown, [Fountain](https://fountain.io), ReStructureText, Textile, Jira markup, JSON using [Pandoc](https://pandoc.org) as convertion and template engine
 + [mkrss](docs/mkrss.html) -- an RSS feed generator for content authored in Markdown and rendered to HTML
 + [sitemapper](docs/sitemapper.html) -- an XML Sitemap generator
 + [frontmatter](docs/frontmatter.html) -- a front matter extractor
-+ [byline](docs/byline.html) -- a tool for extracting bylines from Markdown files
++ [byline](docs/byline.html) -- a tool for extracting bylines from Markdown files and front matter
-+ [titleline](docs/titleline.html) -- a tool for extracting the first title (H1) in a Markdown document
++ [titleline](docs/titleline.html) -- a tool for extracting the first title (H1) in a Markdown document or from front matter
 + [reldocpath](docs/reldocpath.html) -- a relative path calculator, useful for pathing hrefs and src attributes in a website
 + [ws](docs/ws.html) -- a fast, small, web server for site development or deployment